danielsteman/flight-delay-prediction/README.md

 ## Docs

+### Authentication

+The application uses a Google Storage Bucket and authenticates with a service account.
+Credentials are expected in .gcp-credentials/credentials.json.

 ### Data models

 `pydantic` models are generated with `datamodel-codegen` based on the OpenAPI Swagger doc provided by Schiphol PublicFlight API. `datamodel-codegen` can parse json directly through the download link of the [Swagger document](https://swagger.io/specification/).